Service + Area

 - Barndominium shell and structural construction support with sequencing that aligns steel, concrete, and residential build phases.

-- This tier 2 line is coordinated in Goodman with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.
+- This service line is coordinated in Goodman with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.

 - Barndominiums in Goodman is often planned alongside Post-Frame Buildings, Metal Building Construction, and Residential Construction when scope boundaries, sequencing, or handoffs overlap.